-“…an innovative but proven approach that you can use to reduce empty shops numbers in your place and improve its mix of use types…”
+“…an innovative but proven approach that can reduce empty shops numbers in your place and improve its mix of use types…”

 The approach has 4 elements:

 + Audit – list your existing vacant units and any that might soon become so, and assess any business type gaps in your town or city centre mix to identify what would be good additions.